 Breakfast at Peppermint Hotel

-First, I visited here the Hawa Mahal, the pink color and the artistic architects took my attention, and my guide told me this was the Jaipuri Pink (combination of yellow and pink) and afterwards found nearby all buildings with the same color and after that realized I’m in a pink city 🙂
+First, I visited here the Hawa Mahal, the pink color, and the artistic architects took my attention, and my guide told me this was the Jaipuri Pink (combination of yellow and pink) and afterward found nearby all buildings with the same color and after that realized I’m in a pink city 🙂

 Common Scenario in Rajasthan

 Mostly tourists here enjoy the elephant ride to visit the Amber Fort but I didn’t go for it.
 Here the old palace of Raja Man Singh is the artistic one.
 The beauty of Sheesh Mahal (Mirror Palace) was extraordinary.
 I really loved the beautiful views of the Maota Lake and Garden from the top of the Amber/Amer Fort.

 Elephant ride and Maota Lake Garden view from the top of the Amber Fort or Amber Palace

 I visited Nahargarh Fort/ Tiger Fort too, this old fort became popular for the Hindi movie ‘Rang De Basanti’, several scenes were filmed here.